 You may encounter Inka mosquitoes in both Urban and Rural Areas, especially during wet seasons (December to mid-April); travelers are encouraged to bring insect repellent and consider wearing clothing that adequately covers “arms and legs.”
 Traveler’s diarrhea caused by contaminated food or water, often resulting in dehydration, is common; take these steps to avoid or reduce the symptoms.

 Altitude illness occurs when there is a lack of oxygen in the air at high altitudes, including Cuzco (13,18ft) and Puno (14,96ft).
 Altitude illness will affect some travelers with no apparent regard to age, gender, or physical condition.
 Symptoms may include a headache, loss of appetite, dizziness, and trouble sleeping.
-For some, it will pass within a few hours; however, the condition, if gone untreated, may last for several days.
+It will pass within a few hours; however, if gone untreated, the situation may last several days.
 We urge you to read and follow these suggestions to reduce altitude illness’s chances and or severity.

-The Peru sun is intense, particularly in the higher altitudes, “the Andes”; please bring a sun hat that has a circular brim all the way around (not a baseball cap) and sunscreen.
+The Peru sun is intense, particularly in the higher altitudes, “the Andes”; please bring a sun hat with a circular brim (not a baseball cap) and sunscreen.
 Bring comfortable, cushioned walking shoes for the hard cobblestone Inka streets, a sweater, clothes you can layer, and an all-weather jacket.
-Remember that you will be traveling between regions during your trip and will need to do prepared for all weather conditions.
-Please check which season and region(s) you will be traveling and pack accordingly; winter months (May to October) are cold.
+Remember that you will travel between regions and must prepare for all weather conditions.
+Please check which season and region(s) you will be traveling to and pack accordingly; the winter months (May to October) are cold.
 You will need a warm jacket, Alpaca gloves/scarf, and a hat during those periods.
 Some religious sites may require modest dress to enter (no shorts, short skirts, or sleeveless tops).